SenseTime-FVG/OpenDWM/docs/Datasets.md

 6. *Alternative solution for 5*.
 In the case of a broken download link, you can also regenerate 12 Hz annotations according to the instructions of [ASAP](https://github.com/JeffWang987/ASAP/blob/main/docs/prepare_data.md) from the origin nuScenes dataset.

+7. Download the annotation of text prompt and update the config following the section [text description for images](#text-description-for-images)

 ## Waymo

 There are two versions of the Waymo Perception dataset.
 This project chooses version 1 (>= 1.4.2) because only this version provides HD map annotation, while version 2 does not provide HD map annotation.